It has been said that “firewood is not the fire”.

 Let’s apply that to a second example, “anger is not violence”.
 Anger is the fuel violence needs.
 Anger would still be anger without violence, it remains the same until violence uses it.
 When violence seeks out and uses anger to fuel its violence, as with fire and firewood, violence changes the shape and look of anger by intensifying it to the level of abusive and harmful proportions unlike its previous existence as simple anger.
 Anger has now become buddies with violence.
 Violent anger spreads like wildfire – leaving only ashes.
 Interesting.

-And true.
 As I was recovering from the abuse of my past, I was left with the metaphor of “ashes”.
 What do I do with these ashes?
 Study them, move them around, try to make sense of the patterns within the ash?

 Eventually I decided to just kick the ash out of my life.